Hidden Gems of Canada: 12 Incredible Attractions You’ve Never Heard Of

 Forget those pricey Russian imports!
 Not only is premium caviar now being produced in Carters Point, New Brunswick, but you also have the chance to sample it firsthand on a “caviar safari.”
 Each July, scientists with Acadian Sturgeon & Caviar take guests on the ultimate gastronomic tour of the region.
 In addition to multi-course caviar tastings, you’ll witness sturgeon harvesting, assist in research (they’re doing incredible work restoring the local sturgeon population), and tuck into a sturgeon barbecue on the beach.

-Check out 10 more essential east coast experiences.
+Check out 10 more essential experiences on the east coast of Canada.

 Sambro Island, Nova Scotia

 No, the oldest lighthouse in North America is not to be found in Maine; nor is it in the Caribbean, where Columbus made landfall.
-Instead, this claim to fame is held by Nova Scotia’s Sambro Island.
+Instead, this claim to fame is held by Nova Scotia’s Sambro Island, one of the nation’s most picturesque hidden gems.
 Although the historic red-and-white striped beacon can be reached by sailboat, nothing beats a helicopter expedition with Heli-Picnic Island Escape.
-Lifting off from Halifax Harbour, you’ll take in the striking jagged coastline before enjoying a chamapagne picnic near the lighthouse with your own personal sommelier.
+Lifting off from Halifax Harbour, you’ll take in the striking jagged coastline before enjoying a champagne picnic near the lighthouse with your own personal sommelier.

 Louisbourg, Nova Scotia

 Once one of the busiest harbours in North America (and a strategic French outpost in the New World), a visit to the Fortress of Louisbourg National Historic Site is like stepping back in time.
 North America’s largest reconstruction began in 1961; today, a quarter of the original town, including its fortifications, streets, homes and gardens have been painstakingly recreated.
-Throw in character reenactments, and the Louisbourge experience feels genuinely 40s—1740s, that is.
+Throw in character reenactments, and the Louisbourg experience feels genuinely ’40s—the 1740s, that is.

 Basin Head Provincial Park, Prince Edward Island